About Reynoldsburg

 Criminal Records

-The criminal records system in Franklin County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+The criminal records system in Franklin County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
 The Franklin County Clerk of Courts maintains records of criminal cases processed through Franklin County's court system.
-Background checks can be conducted through the Ohio Bureau of Criminal Investigation, which provides comprehensive criminal history reports for residents.
-The Ohio Bureau of Investigation offers fingerprint-based checks, which are often required for employment or licensing purposes.
+Background checks can be conducted through the Ohio Bureau of Criminal Investigation, which provides criminal history reports for residents.
+The Ohio Bureau of Criminal Investigation offers fingerprint-based checks, which are often required for employment or licensing purposes.

 Vital Records

 Vital records for Reynoldsburg residents, such as birth, death, and marriage certificates, are maintained by the Franklin County Vital Statistics Office and the Licking County Health Department.
 These records can be requested online or by mail.
-Additionally, the Reynoldsburg City Hall, located at 7232 E Main St, Reynoldsburg, OH 43068, may have limited vital record information available.
+The Reynoldsburg City Hall, located at 7232 E Main St, Reynoldsburg, OH 43068, may have limited vital record information available.

 Business & Licensing Records